FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_2.md

 Let's just check in on a few things here.
 First we are `derive`ing a few more items, `PartialEq` and `Eq` allow for using the `==` operator with 2 `FormatVersion`s while the `PartialOrd` and `Ord` allow for the use of `>`, `<`, `<=`, or `>=`.
-We want to go the extra mile here because the docs tell us that if the read format is 1 or 2 but the write format is greater than 2 we have a read only database, when we get to that validation it will be nice to use these operators.
+We want to go the extra mile here because the docs tell us if the read format is 1 or 2 but the write format is greater than 2 we have a read only database, when we get to that validation it will be nice to use these operators.